 - Cook the right portion amount with no leftovers

-- Don’t waste leftovers, use them to make another meal
+- Don’t waste food, use your leftovers to make another frugal food meal

 - Use a microwave or pressure cooker instead of your conventional oven – both use less energy